Driving enhanced quantum sensing in partially accessible many-body systems

-\emph{Ground state sensing.--} In the absence of global accessibility, one has to rely on the the sensing capability of $\rho_L$.
-In general $\rho_L$ is mixed, due to the entanglement between the block $L$ and the rest of the system.
-This mixedness is expected to diminish the sensing capability.
-To quantify this, we consider the ground state of $H(0)$ for a system of length $N=6000$.
-The QFI of a subsystem of size $L=2$ and $L=4$ in the ground state, namely $F^{gs}_Q$, are plotted in Figs.~\ref{fig:fig1}(a) and (b), respectively, as a function of $h_0$ and $\gamma$.
-It can be seen from the plots that $F^{gs}_Q$ shows peaks at points $h_0/J=\pm 1$ which marks the quantum criticality of the system.
-This is an interesting observation showing that not only the QFI of a full chain but also that of the reduced state shows quantum enhance sensing at the criticality~\cite{Zanardi2006,SHIJIAN2010,Sacramento_2011,Park_2016,Yu2016}.
-The $F^{gs}_Q$ becomes vanishingly small at $\gamma=0$ at $h_0/J = \pm 1$.
-It shows that for $\gamma = 0$, the field part of $H(0)$ commutes with the interaction part.
-Therefore, at $\gamma{=}0$, the variation of the field $h_0$ does not induce any change in the ground state of $H(0)$ which reflects itself in $F^{gs}_Q=0$.
-To have a better understanding of the role of $L$, in Fig.~\ref{fig:fig1}(c), we plot $F^{gs}_Q$ as a function of $h_0$ for a fixed $\gamma=1$ and various values of $L$.
+\emph{Ground state sensing.--} In the absence of global accessibility, one has to rely on the sensing capability of $\rho_L$, which in general is a mixed state.
+This mixedness can diminish the sensing capability.
+To quantify this, we consider the ground state of $H(0)$ for $N{=}6000$ and plot the QFI, namely $F^{gs}_Q$, for $L{=}2$ and $L{=}4$ in Figs.~\ref{fig:fig1}(a) and (b), respectively.
+It can be seen from the plots that $F^{gs}_Q$ shows peaks at points $h_0/J{=}\pm 1$ that marks the quantum criticality of the system.
+It is an interesting observation that not only the QFI of a full chain but also that of the reduced state distinguishes the criticality~\cite{Zanardi2006,SHIJIAN2010,Sacramento_2011,Park_2016,Yu2016}.
+In Figs.~\ref{fig:fig1}(a) and (b), the $F^{gs}_Q$ becomes vanishingly small at $\gamma{=}0$.
+Since for $\gamma{=}0$, the field part of $H(0)$ commutes with the interaction part, the variation of the field $h_0$ does not induce any change in the ground state of $H(0)$ which reflects itself in $F^{gs}_Q{=}0$.
+To have a better understanding of the role of $L$, we plot $F^{gs}_Q$ versus $h_0$ at $\gamma{=}1$ in Fig.~\ref{fig:fig1}(c) for various $L$'s.
 The QFI increases with $L$ and this effect becomes even more pronounced at the critical point $h_0/J=\pm 1$.
-To have a quantitative analysis for the scaling of the QFI at the critical point, in Fig.~\ref{fig:fig1}(d) we plot $F^{gs}_Q$ as a function of $L$ for various values of $\gamma$ by fixing $h_0/J=1$.
-The scaling follows a power-law form as given by $F_Q^{gs}(h{=}h_c) \sim a L^{\eta}$.
-Numerical fitting results in $\eta = 1.8$ for $\gamma=0.1$, $\eta=1.76$ for $\gamma=0.5$ and $\eta=1.74$ for $\gamma=1$.
-Thus, for the critical ground state and with partial accessibility, the QFI scales weaker than the Heisenberg bound (i.e. $\eta=2$), although it still outperforms the standard limit (i.e. $\eta=1$) showing quantum enhanced sensing.
-Is it possible to improve this and retrieve Heisenberg scaling? \\
+To have a quantitative analysis for the scaling of the QFI at the critical point, in Fig.~\ref{fig:fig1}(d) we plot $F^{gs}_Q$ as a function of $L$ for $\gamma{=}0.1,0.5,1$ by fixing $h_0/J{=}1$.
+The scaling follows a power-law form, i.e., $F_Q^{gs}(h{=}h_c) \sim a L^{\eta}$.
+Numerical fitting results in $(a,\eta){=}(6.718,1.8)$ for $\gamma{=}0.1$, $(a,\eta){=}(4.2235,1.76)$ for $\gamma{=}0.5$, and $(a,\eta){=}(2.967,1.74)$ for $\gamma{=}1$, respectively.
+Thus, for the critical ground state and with partial accessibility, the QFI scales weaker than the Heisenberg bound (i.e., $\eta{=}2$), although it still outperforms the standard limit (i.e., $\eta{=}1$) showing quantum-enhanced sensing.
+Is it possible to improve this and retrieve Heisenberg scaling?